10 Tough Interview Questions and Ten Great Answers

 This is a broad question and you need to focus on the behavioral examples in your educational background which specifically align to the required competencies for the career.

-An example: "My education has focused on not only learning the fundamentals, but also on the practical application of the information learned within those classes.
+A sample answer: "My education has focused on not only learning the fundamentals, but also on the practical application of the information learned within those classes.
 For example, I played a lead role in a class project where we gathered and analyzed best practice data from this industry.
 Let me tell you more about the results…"

 Focus on specific behavioral examples supporting the key competencies for the job.
 Then ask if they would like to hear more examples.
 Read more…